Preksha0821/rock-paper-scissors/README.md

 Build your project using `ng build` from the root

-To start the server, run `npm start` in the server folder.
+To start the server, run `npm start` in the `server` directory.
 You can access the game's GUI at `http://localhost:3000` and the node server will serve a static Angular app.

 ## The API